daviddev16/dependency4j/README.md

 ## How it works?

-Dependency4j works by mapping all classes in a package that are annotated with `@Managed` and their respective interfaces and superclasses in a tree called `DependencySearchTree`.
+The way Dependency4j works is that it maps all classes in a package that are marked with `@Managed` and their respective interfaces and superclasses in a tree called `DependencySearchTree`.
 Insertion only occurs if the `@Managed` annotation contains strategies that can be matched with the `DependencyManager` strategies.
 If no strategy is specified in the dependency manager, the class will be instantiated without restriction.
 When a class is instantiated it starts the dependency injection propagation through all classes.